-Print or type your name, address, and SSN in the space provided.
+Enter your name, address, and SSN in the space provided.
 If you are filing a joint return, enter your SSNs in the same order as your names.
 If your name appears first on the return, make sure your SSN is the first number listed.